 A road is deemed ‘narrow’ if the drivable surface, excluding kerbs and gutters, is less than 6 metres wide.
+A width of 6 metres allows for a vehicle to park on the road and for another vehicle including emergency and service vehicles to safely pass.

 Traffic calming measures and devices, such as slow points or temporary street narrowings, designed to reduce vehicle speed, do not mean a street is inherently narrow.